 Congratulations on your decision to take your education global.
 Now it is time to get practical.
 The goal of this resource is to help you build skills that will serve you well over a lifetime of travel and global learning.

-Prior to departure, take the time to review provided information and do your own research so that you are prepared for travel, or prepared to act if the unexpected happens.
+Prior to departure, take the time to review the provided information and do your own research so that you are prepared for travel, or prepared to act if the unexpected happens.

 - Research your Destination